Seiko Matsuda: Influences

-Seiko has been cited by many musicians and idols as their main influence, mainly in the 1980s decade.
-She has been a secret idol for subsequent female celebrities such as Shoko Nakagawa who called Matsuda "my God and my universe".
+Seiko has been cited by many musicians and idols as their main influence, mainly in the 1980s.
+She has been a secret idol for subsequent female celebrities such as Shoko Nakagawa, who called Matsuda "my God and my universe".

 Legacy

-Matsuda is also on the Top 3 list of Most No.1 albums, Most Top 10 singles and Most Top 10 albums for a solo artist.
+Matsuda is on the Top 3 list of Most No.1 albums, Most Top 10 singles and Most Top 10 albums for a solo artist in Japan.
 HMV Japan ranked her No. 10 Top Japanese Artist of All Time, and No. 7 Top Singer of All Time.

-Matsuda is also listed as second only behind Eikichi Yazawa as an artist to have performed many concerts at the Nippon Budokan.
-Despite the high ticket prices (her dinner show tickets are the most expensive among female artists) for many years and to this day, she always performs to a sold-out crowd.
+Matsuda is also listed as second only behind Eikichi Yazawa as an artist, in number of concerts at the Nippon Budokan.
+Despite the high ticket prices, her dinner show tickets are the most expensive among female artists, for many years and to this day, she performs to a sold-out crowd.

-In May 2011, an Oricon survey crowned her the No. 1 everlasting idol of all time, beating Momoe Yamaguchi (2), Kyōko Koizumi (3), Morning Musume (4) and Akina Nakamori (5).
+In May 2011, an Oricon survey crowned her the "No. 1 everlasting idol of all time", beating Momoe Yamaguchi, Kyōko Koizumi, Morning Musume and Akina Nakamori.
 Her long staying power is mainly due to her continuous re-invention of herself.
 She was labeled a 'Mamadol' (idol who remains popular even after having children).
-Her hair styles, fashion sense and makeup have all been copied by millions of girls and women in Japan and in certain parts of Asia.
+Her hair styles, fashion sense and makeup have all been copied by millions of girls and women in Japan and parts of Asia.

-Between December 2022 and January 2023, on the survey of The best 100 80s Showa Idol held by Remindetop, Seiko topped on number 2.
-The magazine with the results of the survey has been published in March and special television program broadcast in July on the Kayo Pops television channel.
+Between December 2022 and January 2023, on the survey of The best 100 80s Showa Idol held by Remindetop, Seiko placed second.
+The magazine with the results of the survey has been published in March and a special television program broadcast in July on the Kayo Pops television channel.